lathitha-dev/1.MY-FIRST-GITHUB-REPOSITORY./README.md

-- 👋 Hello there, My name is Lathitha.
+- 👋 Hello there, my name is Lathitha.
 - 👀 I’m only a COMPUTER SCIENCE enthusiast!
-- 🌱 I’m currently learning from computer science related sources like @www.freecodecamp.org,@m.youtube.com etc..inorder to gain both skills and knowledge to help my           people.
+- 🌱 I’m currently learning from computer science related sources like @www.freecodecamp.org,@m.youtube.com etc..
 - 💞️ I’m looking forward to "new learning experiences" from any relevant source/sources that might be helpful.
 -     LOOK OUT FOR ''MY BEEN EXISTING PROJECT/REPOSITORY/IDEA [9 YEARS OF EXISTENCE]'' IN THE FUTURE TIME.
 -     Did you know lathitha-dev/lathitha-dev is my first www.github.com repository!